Mizkoeu/Roo-Code/memory-bank/progress.md

 - Enhanced tool approval workflow with status feedback
 - Added system messages for mode and model changes
 - Implemented message streaming with partial update support

+[2025-04-20 02:36:57] - Fixed UI bug with tool call rendering:

+- Identified issue where tool calls were not being rendered in the UI
+- Updated message rendering logic in frontend/src/App.tsx
+- Added dedicated rendering path for messages with tool property
+- Enhanced tool display logic to work regardless of message role
+- Updated project documentation in memory bank